Terry Hanson

-Terry Hanson (born June 16, 1947) is a retired American radio personality of the John Boy and Billy Big Show, a nationally syndicated radio show.
+Terry Hanson (born June 16, 1947) is a semi-retired American radio personality of the John Boy and Billy Big Show, a nationally syndicated radio show.
 He was the first head of Turner Broadcasting Sports and a National Association of Intercollegiate Athletics (NAIA) National Men's Soccer Coach of the Year.
-His family owns and operates Hanson Enterprises, a company founded in 1995, with experience in Executive Search, a Consultant to Startup Media and Sports Companies, Television Networks, and an Agent for acquiring new media, and negotiating contracts for various TV and Radio content.
-He has also owned and operated the Charlotte, North Carolina–based Hanson Enterprises since 1994-2020, where he was a consultant for ESPN, Executive Search Firm, Sports Leagues, organizations and also contract negotiations for a number of Television and Radio Announcers and Talent.
+He owns and operates Hanson Enterprises, a company founded in 1995, with experience in Executive Search, a Consultant to Startup Media and Sports Companies, Television Networks, and an Agent for acquiring new media, and negotiating contracts for various TV and Radio content.
+He owns and operates the Charlotte, North Carolina–based Hanson Enterprises since 1994–present, where he was a consultant for ESPN, Executive Search Firm, Sports Leagues, organizations and also contract negotiations for a number of Television and Radio Announcers and Talent.

 Biography

 Hanson was born in East St. Louis, Illinois, on June 16, 1947.
 He attended Assumption high school, and he earned a bachelor's degree in education from St. Benedict's College (now Benedictine College) in Atchison, Kansas, in 1968; two years later, in 1970, Hanson earned his master's degree in education from Southeast Missouri State University in Cape Girardeau, Missouri, where he also was an Assistant Baseball Coach.
 After this, he began his professional career at Benedictine College in Atchison, Kansas, where he was the head coach in both soccer and baseball, and he was named the National Soccer Coach of the Year in 1974 by the NAIA.

 Hanson spent four summers as an associate scout for two major league baseball teams: the Philadelphia Phillies and the San Diego Padres.
 He also spent five seasons as a senior executive for three North American Soccer League teams from 1976-1981: the Rochester Lancers, the Washington Diplomats, and the Atlanta Chiefs.